Prostate Cancer, Advanced or Metastatic - Topic Overview

 bone pain.
 It also can help you feel better and live longer.
 Treatment may

-include hormone therapy, radiation therapy, or chemotherapy.
+include hormone therapy, radiation therapy, chemotherapy, or immunotherapy.